dimaskiddo/dimaskiddo/README.md

 - 📙 Some notes and cheatsheets is also available for you to read in [My Gist](https://gist.github.com/dimaskiddo)
 - 📬 You can reach me by tweeting or direct message to [@dimaskiddo](https://twitter.com/dimaskiddo) or mail me at [here](mailto:dimas.restu@student.upi.edu)

-Let me know if you like my repositories or gist by giving it ⭐️, last word keep learning and sharing
+Let me know if you like my repositories or gist by giving it ⭐️ or support me at [Trakteer.ID](https://trakteer.id/dimaskiddo/tip), last word keep learning and sharing

-Thank you